 akka.http.server.idle-timeout akka.http.client.idle-timeout akka.http.host-connection-pool.idle-timeout akka.http.host-connection-pool.client.idle-timeout

-For the connection pooled client side the idle period is counted only when the pool has no pending requests waiting.
+For the client side connection pool, the idle period is counted only when the pool has no pending requests waiting.

 Request timeouts are a mechanism that limits the maximum time it may take to produce an